Svanderwiel/SudokuSolver/README.md

 # SudokuSolver
 HTML, CSS, JavaScript program that solves sudoku puzzles

-This program mainly uses JavaScript to Dynamically create HTML Table elements (td, tr) and using a standard Backtracking algorithm
+Vanilla JavaScript dynamically creates HTML elements (td, tr) and uses a standard Backtracking algorithm to solve the puzzles
 __________________________________________________

 time complexity: O(N^N) where N is the size of 2D array